igelsomino/baserow/docs/index.md

   well with Baserow for development purposes.
 * [Feature flags](./development/feature-flags.md): How Baserow uses basic feature flags for optionally enabling unfinished or unready features.
+* [Metrics and Logs](./development/metrics-and-logs.md): How to work with metrics and logs to aid with monitoring Baserow as a developer.

 ## Plugins